As an Amazon Associate, I earn from qualifying purchases

 Changing Slow Cooker Time From Low To High

 If you need to adjust your cooking time from low to high, it’s essential to understand that the high-temperature setting will cook the food more quickly.
 As a general rule of thumb, cooking on high will take half the time as cooking on low.
-However, it always recommends to consult specific recipes for more accurate guidance.
+However, it is always recommended to consult specific recipes for more accurate guidance.

 Is It Better to Slow Cook on Low or High?